Integrated library workflows

 A single, cloud-based platform

 Services and applications are built on the OCLC WorldShare Platform, a global, interconnected Web architecture that provides flexible, open access to WorldCat data.
-A consistent set of business- and data-level web services and downloadable data sets lets libraries, developers and partners build and share applications that streamline and enhance library workflows.
+A consistent set of business- and data-level web services lets libraries, developers and partners build and share applications that streamline and enhance library workflows.

 Just as WorldCat provides a centralized resource for library data, WorldShare provides a centralized library services platform for managing activities, service delivery and workflows.
 OCLC is moving all library management tasks onto a single platform where data and activities can be efficiently reused in as many situations as possible, reducing effort and saving time for library staff.